evepug/SurRidgeBambooCoral/datasets/README.md

-# Brief description of each dataset in the datasets folder, in alphabetical order:
+# Description and relevant references for each dataset in the datasets folder, in alphabetical order:

 ### 14C_surridge.csv:
 Sur Ridge Bamboo Coral radiocarbon results, including CAMS#, F14C, D14C and uncertainties